LORD STEWARTBY – THE NUMISMATIC LEGACY

-The 2019 Summer meeting is being held at the British Academy, 10-11 Carlton House Terrace, London, on Friday 28 June.
-This all day Symposium will consider the academic legacy of Lord Stewartby (1935-2018), a distinguished member of the Society.
+The 2019 Summer meeting was held at the British Academy in London, on Friday 28 June.
+This all day Symposium considered the academic legacy of Lord Stewartby (1935-2018), a distinguished member of the Society.

 Lord Stewartby was among the leading figures in British numismatic scholarship in the second half of the twentieth century.
 He published over two hundred papers and was a major contributor both to the development of what became the Medieval European Coinage publication project at Cambridge and other widely regarded publications.
 His interests ranged across the Romano-British coinage of the London mint, Anglo-Saxon and Viking coinage, mediaeval English coinage as well as Scottish coinage, the latter being a field in which he was pre-eminent both as a collector and as a scholar.

-This Symposium, sponsored by the British and Royal Numismatic Societies and the British Academy’s Sylloge of Coinage of the British Isles committee, will comprise a series of papers by leading figures who place the use of numismatic evidence at the forefront of historical and archaeological interpretation.
-Structured around topics with which Lord Stewartby was deeply engaged it will explore recent work which builds on his contributions to Numismatic scholarship.
+This Symposium, sponsored by the British and Royal Numismatic Societies and the British Academy’s Sylloge of Coinage of the British Isles committee, comprised a series of papers by leading figures who place the use of numismatic evidence at the forefront of historical and archaeological interpretation.
+Structured around topics with which Lord Stewartby was deeply engaged it explored recent work which builds on his contributions to Numismatic scholarship.

 - Britain c.300-400 AD, Coinage and Continental Connections

 - Anglo-Saxon and Anglo-Viking England, c.800-1100, Money, Mints and Monarchs

 - The British Isles.c.100-1150, Coinage, Management and Circulation